A Fairer Future

 What we want to achieve

-• Fewer young people, particularly those experiencing racial inequity, in contact with the youth justice system, excluded from school, and entering state care.
+2. Fewer young people, particularly those with SEND and/or experiencing racial inequity, in contact with the youth justice system, and excluded from school.

-If you are interested in applying for funding under this priority, please see our guidance for support.
+If you are interested in applying for funding towards our other outcomes, please see our guidance for support to learn more about the work we're looking to support under the relevant long-term outcome.
 You can also watch our Q&A webinar on our Children and young people's rights priority.

 UNLOCKING CHANGE